 I welled up and broke out in a joyous laughter of delight and amazement.
 It was by far the most unexplainable and brilliant miracle that I had ever seen.
 I was a believer well before this moment from being a recipient of Gods grace and favour, yet to witness such a wonder, surely strengthened my faith in ways I could not possibly articulate.

 Somehow, I managed to press record a few times with my trembling and numb fingers and have put together a short documentary of what the Norway experience was like for me.
 I know the internet is full of great videos and content these days, to the point that I actually find it increasingly difficult to put out new work, especially when I’m working mostly alone, and with little to no budget.
-Regardless of circumstances though, and with the help of Darren Jew, Jasmine Carey, Ali Takau and the Whales Underwater team in Norway, we managed to create a visual experience for those that may not necessarily be able to go there physically, and a little inspirational invite for those that can..
+Regardless of circumstances though, we managed to create a visual experience for those that may not necessarily be able to go there physically, and a little inspirational invite for those that can..

 Made with Manfrotto Imagine More.